SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In 1983, business leaders, Muni, and Mayor Dianne Feinstein invited historic cars from around the world to run up and down Market Street during the Historic Trolley Festival.

-Each one is a little different and from various places throughout the world.
+Each one has a different design and backstory.
 The cool thing is that you can learn a little about the history of the one you are on during your ride.

 Here is an example of the sign you will see inside each one.
 They are usually toward the front, so make sure you sit in that area if you want to learn more about it.